Pat Burns: Professional career

 As a child, Burns had always wanted to play on an NHL team, and win the Stanley Cup.
 Realizing he didn't possess the skill set to make it professionally, Burns became a police officer.
 He had also worked part-time as a scout for the Hull Olympiques of the QMJHL.
 He became an assistant coach with Hull in 1984, and worked his way through the ranks, becoming the team's head coach after owner Wayne Gretzky and general manager Charles Henry decided he'd be the best fit.
 During his time with the Olympiques, he coached future Hockey Hall of Fame member Luc Robitaille.
+He served as an assistant coach to the Canada men's national junior ice hockey team at the 1987 World Junior Ice Hockey Championships, which infamously ended with a brawl now known as the "Punch-up in Piestany".
 Before the start of the 1987–88 NHL season, Montreal Canadiens general manager Serge Savard offered Burns the head coach position for the Sherbrooke Canadiens of the American Hockey League.
 Burns held the position for one year before being promoted to head coach of Montreal.

 In Burns first year as an NHL coach, the Canadiens finished the 1988–89 NHL season with a division-winning 53-18-9, ultimately losing the Stanley Cup finals in six games to the Calgary Flames.
 Burns won the Jack Adams Award for coach of the year, his first of three wins.
 A defensive-minded coach, Burns would lead Montreal to the second round of the playoffs in every year as head coach, before making a shocking resignation at the end of the 1992 season where they were swept by the Boston Bruins, citing his frustration with the media.